On equivariant topological modular forms: Elliptic curves, formal completions and orientations

 \section{Elliptic curves, formal completions and orientations}

-The goal of this section is to define the notion of an oriented elliptic curve over a non-connective spectral Deligne--Mumford stack, following the ideas of Lurie in \cite{Lur07} and \cite{LurEllII}.
+The goal of this section is to review the notion of an oriented elliptic curve over a non-connective spectral Deligne--Mumford stack, following the ideas of Lurie in \cite{Lur07} and \cite{LurEllII}.
 In the affine case, an orientation of an elliptic curve $\Ef \to \Spec R$ consists of an equivalence of the formal completion $\widehat{\Ef}$ with the formal group $\Spf R^{B\T}$, providing a purely spectral analogue of the algebro-topological definition of an elliptic cohomology theory (see \cite[Definition 1.2]{Lur07} or \cite[Definition 1.2]{AHR01}).
-While the notion of a preorientation suffices for the definition of equivariant elliptic cohomology, one only expects good properties if one actually starts with an oriented elliptic curve.
+While the notion of a preorientation suffices for the definition of equivariant elliptic cohomology, one only expects good properties if one starts with an oriented elliptic curve.
 Setting up the necessary definitions in the non-connective spectral Deligne--Mumford case will occupy the rest of this section.

-Our first goal will be to define an $\infty$-topos of sheaves on a given non-connective spectral Deligne--Mumford stack.
+We recall from \cite[Definition 1.4.4.2]{SAG} the notion of a non-connective spectral Deligne--Mumford stack and point to the end of the introduction for our conventions about these objects.
+Our first goal is to define an $\infty$-topos of sheaves on a given non-connective spectral Deligne--Mumford stack.
 Since simply defining it to be sheaves on the site of all morphisms into our given stack would run into size issues, we impose the following finiteness condition.
 Here and in the following, we will use for a non-connective spectral Deligne--Mumford stack $\Mf = (\MM, \OO_{\Mf})$ the shorthand $\tau_{\geq 0}\Mf$ for $(\MM, \tau_{\geq 0}\OO_{\Mf})$. \begin{definition} A non-connective spectral Deligne--Mumford stack $\Mf = (\MM, \OO_{\Mf})$ is called \emph{quasi-compact} if every cover $\coprod U_i \to \ast$ in $\MM$ has a finite subcover.
 A morphism $f\colon \Nf \to \Mf$ is called \emph{quasi-compact} if for every \'etale morphism $\Spec R \to \Mf$ the pullback $\Nf \times_{\Mf} \Spec R$ is quasi-compact (cf.\ \cite[Definition 2.3.2.2]{SAG}).

 A morphism $f\colon \Nf \to \Mf$ of spectral\footnote{We recall that a spectral Deligne--Mumford stack is a non-connective spectral Deligne--Mumford stack whose structure sheaf is connective.} Deligne--Mumford stacks is called \emph{almost of finite presentation} if it is locally almost of finite presentation in the sense of \cite[Definition 4.2.0.1]{SAG} and quasi-compact.